bensmithett/viewloader/README.md

 viewloader is a tiny little framework-agnostic JS bootstrapping thing that lets you attach JS behaviour to a HTML element using data attributes.

 ## How to use it
-Add `data-view-setup-function-name` attributes to your HTML:
+Add `data-view-component-name` attributes to your HTML:

 ```html
 <div data-view-dropdown>